calliope-project/calliope/docs/advanced/shadow_prices.md

 In a linear problem, you can obtain the [shadow prices](https://en.wikipedia.org/wiki/Shadow_price) (dual variables) for each constraint from the Pyomo backend.
 This can prove particularly useful if you are linking Calliope with other models or want to dig deeper into the economic impacts of your designed energy system.

-You can access shadow prices by specifying a list of constraints for which shadow prices should be returned in the results, in your `solve` configuration:
+You can access shadow prices by specifying a list of [constraints][base-math] for which shadow prices should be returned in the results, in your `solve` configuration:

 ```yaml
 config: